hashicorp/terraform-provider-vault/website/docs/r/auth_tune.html.md

   options for user lockout.
 User lockout feature was added in Vault 1.13.

 ### User Lockout Options

+~> **Important** User lockout in Vault is currently only supported for LDAP, AppRole, and userpass auth methods.
+Lockout options specified for unsupported auth methods are ignored by this resource and will persist as outstanding changes in Terraform plans until removed from the Terraform configuration.

 * `lockout_threshold` - (Optional) Specifies the number of failed login attempts after which the user is locked out, specified as a string like \"15\".